Gibberlings3/Skills-and-Abilities/README.md

 - Proficient (1 slot): The wielder gets a +1 bonus to damage rolls, -1 bonus to Thaco, -1 bonus to AC, and inflicts critical damage on an attack roll of 19 or 20.
 - Specialized (2 slots): The wielder gets a +2 bonus to damage rolls, -2 bonus to Thaco, -2 bonus to AC, and inflicts critical damage on an attack roll of 18 to 20.

-### Overhaul Proficiency System and Add Non-Weapon Proficiencies
+### Overhaul Proficiency System - Add New Proficiencies and Weapon Styles

 **ARMOR:**  This proficiency grants the knowledge to make effective use of all armors.
 A character wearing armor without a slot in this proficiency would incur a 10% reduction in movement speed, a -1 penalty to attack rolls, and a -1 penalty to speed factor.
 - Proficient (1 slot): The character's penalties to movement speed are removed.